jonathanlermitage/tikione-steam-cleaner/README.md

 I'll try to port TikiOne Steam Cleaner to native code.
 That means you'll no longer need Java, and the program will be smaller (from ~60MB to ~3MB) and faster.

 To proceed, I will use a development tool I master: WinDev.
 Unfortunately, this is a commercial product and I cannot afford a licence (it's about €2000).
-That why I will launch a Kickstarter and Patreon campaigns soon.
+That's why I will launch a Kickstarter and Patreon campaigns soon.
 I really hope you will support me, otherwise...
 I simply won't be able to maintain TikiOne Steam Cleaner.

 Do not hesitate to share ideas by email (<jonathan.lermitage@gmail.com>) or via [Twitter](https://twitter.com/JLermitage).
 Thx!